skmansoorpro/covid-19-data/scripts/docs/environment.md

 ## Configuration file
 The configuration file is required to run the COVID-19 vaccination and testing data pipelines (might be extended to other pipelines).
-Find below a sample with its structure, you can also check [the one we use](https://github.com/owid/covid-19-data/blob/master/scripts/config.yaml).
+Please find below a sample with its structure.
+You can also check [the one we use](https://github.com/owid/covid-19-data/blob/master/scripts/config.yaml).

 Note that all fields are required, even if left empty.